Lithium (Nirvana song): Music

 "Lithium" is a grunge, alternative rock, and punk rock song that runs for a duration of four minutes and sixteen seconds.
 According to the sheet music published at Musicnotes.com by BMG Rights Management, it is written in the time signature of common time, with a moderate tempo of 124 beats per minute.
 "Lithium" is composed in the key of D major, with guitars tuned down a whole tone, and chord shapes resembling chords in the key of E major, while Kurt Cobain's vocal range spans one octave and three notes, from the low-note of C_{3} to the high-note of F_{4}.
-The intro, verses, and chorus have a basic chord sequence of D^{5}–F♯^{5}–B^{5}–G^{5}–B♭_{5}–C^{5}–A^{5}–C^{5} and alternates between the chords G^{5} and B♭^{5} during the bridge.
+The intro, verses, and chorus have a basic chord sequence of D^{5}–F♯^{5}–B^{5}–G^{5}–B♭^{5}–C^{5}–A^{5}–C^{5} and alternates between the chords G^{5} and B♭^{5} during the bridge.
 A transition from the bridge to the main chord sequence consists of a bar of C^{5} and a bar of A^{5}.
 The sheet music makes no reference to the lowered tuning of the guitars and (inaccurately) shows the E major key signature.

 The arrangement is representative of the musical style Nirvana had developed during work on Nevermind, alternating between quiet and loud sections.
 In the song, Cobain fingers chord shapes on his guitar but varies between playing single notes and double stops on the instrument, giving the track a loose feel.
 The song opens with bouncing guitar strums before Cobain starts singing his lines in an almost whispered manner.
 His voice retains a measured calm during the verses, where low, open guitar lines trace the outline of the song's melody.
 During the chorus, Cobain shouts "Ye-eh-eh-eh-eh" over five notes and distorted, towering riffs.
 Cobain's thick, surging rhythm guitar meshes with Novoselic's melodic bass and Grohl's intense, snappy drumming.